 Usually, Class A vehicles are fully loaded with all amenities and a large living space.

-Some class B vehicles may include a toilet or freshwater tanks but not always.
+Some Class B vehicles may include a bathroom or freshwater tanks but not always.
 Class B vehicles usually have basic cooking equipment, folding beds, and limited storage space.

-Class B vehicles are great for short term getaways.
+Class B vehicles are great for short-term getaways.

 Class C vehicles are a smaller version of the Class A motorhome.
 They are built on a truck or van cutaway chassis and operate on a gas-powered engine.

 The Class C motorhome generally has sleeping quarters above the cab and more sleeping space in the back.
-Some Class Cs also have a slide-out option that helps increase the living space when the motorhome is parked.
+Some Class Cs also have a slide-out option that helps increase the living space when the RV is parked.

-Class C vehicles come equipped with a good amount of facilities including a self-contained toilet, refrigerator, heating or AC and cooking facilities.
+Class C vehicles come equipped with a good amount of facilities including a self-contained bathroom, refrigerator, heating or AC, and cooking facilities.

-Class C vehicles are very versatile and are great for both short or long term getaways.
+Class C vehicles are very versatile and are great for both short- or long-term getaways.

-Our comparison tool will show you the specifications of each vehicle available to ensure you find a camper suitable for your needs.
+Our comparison tool will show you the specifications of each vehicle available to ensure you find an RV suitable for your needs.

 All drivers must have a current and full driver’s license to rent a vehicle.
-Foreign licenses are generally acceptable if they are in English or accompanied by an accredited English translation, otherwise, an International Driving Permit is required.
+Foreign licenses are generally acceptable if they are in English or accompanied by an accredited English translation; otherwise, an International Driving Permit is required.

-In addition to your driver’s license, you will often be required to show your passport at the time of pick up.
+In addition to your driver’s license, you will often be required to show your passport at the time of pickup.

 Please contact support for information on other suppliers.
 You must comply with visa and customs requirements at all times.